Welcome New Summer Architecture Graduate Students!

 Mandatory Hardware and Software Requirements

 All students in the Department of Architecture are required to have a personal computer.
 The most current specifications are available on the College of Design Technology Services website.
 Please pay close attention to the hardware and software requirements and memory space required.
-Aside from the computer requirement, there is a listing of specific software on this page.
+There is also a listing of specific software on this page.

 Studio Field Trips

 You will be taking at least one field trip during your summer studio.
-The details are still being worked out, so please check back here for more information.
-We will update here once we have details.
+The details will be provided by your studio instructor.

 Most of the design studios take a field trip at the beginning of the term, typically the first Friday and sometimes an overnight trip is required.